All Episodes

 Femininity and feminism.

-And that's why Kellyanne Conway is pointing out here they they share a groomed attractiveness that Republican voters like because it suggests the candidates are proud of their femininity.
+And that's why Kellyanne Conway is pointing out here they share a groomed attractiveness that Republican voters like because it suggests the candidates are proud of their femininity.

-Now I have a story set that aside.
+Now, I have a story, set that aside.

-There's a story here in the uh U.S. News and World Report, Washington whispers, Paul Bedard, coal regulations would kill jobs and boost energy bills.
+Washington whispers, Paul Bedard, coal regulations would kill jobs and boost energy bills.

 Electricity rates will skyrocket 11% to over 23%, according to a new study based on government data.

-Steve Miller, president of the American Coalition for Clean Coal and Electricity, said many of these severe impacts would hit families living in states already facing serious economic challenges.
+Steve Miller, president of the American Coalition for Clean Coal Electricity, said many of these severe impacts would hit families living in states already facing serious economic challenges.

 Because of these impacts, EPA should make major changes to the proposed regulations before they're finalized.

-EPA, however, tells Washington Whispers that the hit the industry will suffer is worth the health benefits.
+EPA, however, tells Washington whispers that the hit the industry will suffer is worth the health benefits.

 Worth it.

-The jobs lost, the 180 billion dollars in new electricity bills, worth it.
+The jobs lost, the $180 billion in new electricity bills, worth it because of the health benefits.

-Now the EPA is Obama.
+Now, the EPA is Obama.

 And we can go back in time.